FlorianPoirier/papago-react-app/README.md

 ## How to use

 Write your text in the input field and select the source and target language you want your text to be translated to.
+Then click on Translate button.
+The result will be printed.

 The Papago API does not allow all language combination for translation, for example you can not translate from French to Spanish.